Bot Mitigation Definition

 To serve as an effective bot detection and mitigation tool, a product should monitor all applications, websites, and networks for all bot-related activity.
 It should then determine which activities are malicious, and prevent access to all activities and other identified sources of danger.

-Avi delivers container ingress, software load balancers, and web application firewall services so applications are secure, available, and responsive.
-Avi provides scaling capacity, natively mitigating against dozens of DDoS attacks.
+The VMware NSX Advanced Load Balancer delivers container ingress, software load balancers, and web application firewall services so applications are secure, available, and responsive.
+The VMware NSX Advanced Load Balancer provides scaling capacity, natively mitigating against dozens of DDoS attacks.
 The platform also offers customized protection, and visibility into attacks to prevent ongoing attacks.
-Bot mitigation using Avi’s WAF is a feature that is under development and coming soon.
+Bot mitigation using the platform’s WAF is a feature that is under development and coming soon.